CYoshioB/steam-deck-refurbished-stock-checker/README.md

     ```sh
     chmod +x script.sh
     ```
-    - Add `script.sh` to a cron job to check for stock periodically (every 5 minutes in this example):
+    - Add `script.sh` to a cron job to automatically run on startup and check for stock periodically (every 5 minutes in this example):
     ```sh
     */5 * * * * /bin/bash /path/to/steam-deck-stock-checker/script.sh
+    @reboot     /bin/bash /path/to/steam-deck-stock-checker/script.sh
     ```

 ## Disclaimer